Breast Cancer Prevention (cont.)

 Raloxifene is the second SERM to be approved by the FDA.
 It has been approved for use in preventing osteoporosis in postmenopausal women.
 Data suggest that raloxifene, like tamoxifen, can reduce the chance of developing breast cancer in high-risk women.
 Unlike tamoxifen, raloxifene does not stimulate cells of the uterus and is not believed to increase the risk of uterine cancer.

 Studies that examined the effects of both tamoxifen and raloxifene (including the STAR trial, which studied over 19,000 postmenopausal women at high risk for developing breast cancer) showed that both drugs lowered the incidence of breast cancer in a similar manner.
 While both tamoxifen and raloxifene increased a woman's risk of blood clots, the observed increase was smaller with raloxifene.
 Raloxifene was also associated with a lower risk of uterine cancer and hysterectomy for noncancerous reasons than tamoxifen.
-However, some data suggested that raloxifene might not be as effective in preventing the development of early, noninvasive cancers as tamoxifen.
+However, data suggest that raloxifene is as effective in preventing the development of early, noninvasive cancers as tamoxifen.

 Data are not available on the effects of raloxifene in premenopausal women, and it is a potential teratogen, meaning that it may cause harm to the developing fetus.
 Therefore, raloxifene is limited to use by postmenopausal women and not used in women of childbearing age.

 Other medications, known collectively as aromatase inhibitors, are also used to block the effects of estrogen.
-Examples of aromatase inhibitors include anastrozole (Arimidex), letrozole (Femara), and exemestane (Aromasin).
+Examples of aromatase inhibitors include anastrozole (Arimidex), and exemestane (Aromasin).
 Their main activity is to inhibit (block) the action of a particular enzyme (aromatase) that creates estrogen from other normally circulating hormones.
 Tamoxifen and aromatase inhibitors, therefore, act differently and have different side effects.
-Initial studies showed that women aged 35 years and older who had at least one risk factor and who took 25 mg of exemestane daily were less likely to be diagnosed with invasive breast cancer.
-The follow-up time for these initial studies has been relatively brief, but initial results show that exemestane was associated with a small increase in hot flashes (absolute increase, 8%) and fatigue (absolute increase, 2%) but not with fractures, osteoporosis, or cardiovascular (CV) events compared with placebo.
+Aromatase inhibitor medications are an option for postmenopausal women at high risk of developing breast cancer.

 Surgical measures to prevent breast cancer